Uber loses Dutch court fight over drivers' rights - RFI

 "We are disappointed with this decision because we know that the overwhelming majority of drivers wish to remain independent," Maurits Schoenfeld, Uber's Northern Europe general manager, said in a statement emailed to AFP.

-"Drivers don't want to give up their freedom to choose if, when and where to work."
+"Drivers don't want to give up their freedom to choose if, when and where to work," Schoenfeld said.

 Uber in March in a world first said it was granting its UK drivers worker status, with benefits including a minimum wage, following a Supreme Court ruling.